lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 In the _Visualization Toolkit_ each cell type has been implemented by creating specific classes.
 Each cell is a subclass of the abstract type vtkCell.
 Cell topology is represented by a list of ordered point ids, and cell geometry is represented by a list of point coordinates.
 The object diagram for vtkCell and its subclasses is shown in **Figure 5-15**.

 The abstract class vtkCell specifies methods that each cell must implement.
 These methods provide a defined interface to the cell’s geometry and topology.
-Additional methods perform com- putation on the cell.
+Additional methods perform computation on the cell.
 These methods will be discussed in detail in [Chapter 8 - Advanced Data Representation](/VTKBook/08Chapter8).

 ### Data Attributes